FACULTY: Badahdah, Berg, Legerski, Minnotte (Graduate Program Director), Pedersen, Staples, and Stofferahn (Chair)

 SOC 431.
 Organizations and Behavior.
 3 Credits.

 A look at the different ways in which organizations can be conceptualized and studied.
 The relationships between organizational structure and individual behavior are examined.
 The study of the effects of environments, including other organizations, on organizational goals.
 The kinds of organizations studied include industrial, medical, educational and other types.
 Prerequisite: 6 hours of Soc or consent of instructor.
-F.
+On demand.

 SOC 435.
 Racial and Ethnic Relations.
 3 Credits.